 Following the conceptual line of the gazpacho sandwich, the chef replaces conventional bread with an airy structure.
 In this version, the “bun” is made by dehydrating a squid ink meringue in the oven, resulting in a light, crisp piece with an intense black color.

-The technical foundation is clear: creating a whipped structure that maintains volume and controlled fragility after drying.
-This is where Albuwhip Free Range plays a key role, our responsibly sourced powdered egg albumen from free-range hens.
+The technical basis is clear: to work with an assembled structure that, after drying, maintains volume and controlled brittleness.
+This is where Albuwhip Free Range comes into play , our responsibly sourced albumen powder from free-range hens.

-Albuwhip Free Range offers the same whipping properties as traditional powdered albumen: excellent aeration capacity, structural stability and consistent results.
-Its neutral flavor profile allows the squid ink to integrate seamlessly, ensuring clean and precise marine notes.
+Albuwhip Free Range offers the same whipping properties as a traditional albumen powder: excellent aeration capacity, structural stability and regularity of the result.
+Its neutral profile allows the squid ink to be integrated without aromatic interference, favoring a clean definition of the marine flavor.

 A reinterpreted aioli in airy form

-The second sub-recipe is an aioli air or meringue, also made using Albuwhip Free Range.
-Instead of a classic emulsion with fresh egg, the aioli is transformed into an airy preparation that retains its characteristic flavor while offering a much lighter mouthfeel.
+The second sub recipe is an aioli air or meringue, also made from Albuwhip Free Range.
+Instead of a classic emulsion with fresh egg, an airy texture is constructed that maintains the taste profile of aioli but with a much lighter mouthfeel.

 The albumen’s ability to whip and stabilize emulsions makes it possible to turn a traditionally dense sauce into an ethereal, stable and technically precise component.